axelpeluso/how-to-hub/guides/git/how-to-create-repository.md

-# How to create a GitHub repository
+# How to create a new GitHub repository using the GitHub UI

 ## Goal
-Create a new GitHub repository using the web UI.
+Create a new GitHub repository through the web interface.

-## Prerequisites
-- GitHub account

 ## Steps
-1. Go to GitHub and click **New repository**
+1. Click **New repository** in GitHub.
-2. Choose a repository name
+2. Choose a repository name.
-3. Enable **README**
+3. Enable **README**.
-4. Click **Create repository**

-## Common errors
-- Creating a repo without README leads to an empty setup
+4. Create the repository.

 ## Notes
+- Adding a README avoids issues with an empty repository.
-- Public vs private doesn’t matter at the start
+- Choosing public or private does not matter at the start.